 As you probably know, different kinds of tea need to be steeped at different temperatures to ensure you are getting the best flavor out of your tea.
 This is particularly true of delicate whole-leaf green teas which may be most optimally steeped at temperatures as low as 70°C (155°F).
 But how do you know when to stop your kettle at a lower temperature than boiling?
 There are of course temperature-controlled kettles out there, but if all you have is a kettle or a pot in your kitchen then you can use the traditional Chinese methods of determining water temperature by paying close attention to the way the water changes as it boils.

 This method has been used for hundreds of years by the Chinese for cooking and for steeping tea.
 As an example, Cai Xiang (蔡襄, 1012-1067) – successful politician, Song Dynasty calligrapher, and expert in tea – wrote a famous book called the Record of Tea (茶錄) in 1049.
-In it he wrote about many important tea topics, and includes a reference to the use of shrimp eyes, crab eyes, fish eyes, and string of pearls for use in determine the temperature of boiling water.
+In it, he wrote about many important tea topics and includes a reference to the use of shrimp eyes, crab eyes, fish eyes, and a string of pearls for use in determining the temperature of boiling water.
 These different stages of water boiling are described below:

 Shrimp Eyes (虾眼)